Microshock

 Microshock refers to the risk that patients undergoing medical procedures involving externally protruding intracardiac electrical conductors, such as external pacemaker electrodes, or saline filled catheters, could suffer an electric shock causing ventricular fibrillation (VF) due to currents entering the body via these parts.

 Some definitions related to micro-shock

-It is important to note that microshock (or micro-shock) are not International Electrotechnical Vocabulary (IEV) defined terms and are not used in any international standard.
+Microshock (or micro-shock) are not International Electrotechnical Vocabulary (IEV) defined terms and are not used in any international standard.

 "Micro-shock" is an otherwise imperceptible electric current applied directly, or in very close proximity, to the heart muscle of sufficient strength, frequency, and duration to cause disruption of normal cardiac function.

 Note: It can be safely assumed (and it usually is) that micro-shock is only possible during certain medical procedures as the electric current needs to be focused directly into the heart by some conductor inserted by invasive means for some desired medical outcome (for example Cardiac Catheterisation).

 Micro-shock, if it occurs, is not always lethal.
 “Micro-electrocution” is the term that should be used whenever a micro-shock causes death.